EbookFoundation/free-programming-books/CONTRIBUTING.md

 - All the lists start with an Index.
 The idea is to list and link all sections and subsections there.
 Keep it in alphabetical order.
 - Sections are using level 3 headings (`###`), and subsections are level 4 headings (`####`).

-The idea is to have
+The idea is to have:
-- `2` empty lines between last link and new section
+- `2` empty lines between last link and new section.
-- `1` empty line between heading & first link of its section
+- `1` empty line between heading & first link of its section.
-- `0` empty line between two links
+- `0` empty line between two links.
-- `1` empty line at the end of each `.md` file
+- `1` empty line at the end of each `.md` file.

 Example: